spasquier/spring-boot-movie-app-demo/README.md

 Password: postgres
 ```

-After adding the server you can connect and easily browse all the app tables.
+After adding the server you can connect to it and easily browse all the app tables.